basylic-team/basylic-python-client/README.md

 # Summary

-Basylic is a SaaS solution that allows you to perform automatic extraction of information on various documents, and to perform anti-fraud controls.
+Basylic is a SaaS solution that allows you to perform antifraud controls on various documents and automatic extraction of information.
 It is developed by Etaonis.
 This module provides a python interface for accessing the API.

 # Installation